moneybutton/yours-channels/docs/How-to-build-a-bitcoin-micropayment-network-today.md

 An important property of our construction is:

 **Theorem** Assume that the Funding transaction has been confirmed into the blockchain and that both parties have signed and exchanged the Setup and Refund transactions.
-If Sender and Receiver are mallicious but rational, exactly one of the following is true:
+If Sender and Receiver are malicious but rational, exactly one of the following is true:

- * Receiver reveils the secret to Sender within two days and Sender sends the money to Receiver
+ * Receiver reveals the secret to Sender within two days and Sender sends the money to Receiver
  * Sender gets a refund after two days

 **Proof** There are two ways that this can play out: either the two parties decide to cooperate or not.
 We will see that under the assumptions they will cooperate.
 To see why, we have to look at what happens if they don't.

-In this case eventually one will broadcast the Setup transaction to the blockchain.
-There are two cases now: If Reveiver spends the output of the Setup transaction, then he reveils his secret.
-If he does not then Sender will be able to spend output after two days to refund to himself.
+In this case eventually one party will broadcast the Setup transaction to the blockchain.
+There are two cases now: If Receiver spends the output of the Setup transaction, then he reveals his secret.
+If he does not then Sender will be able to spend output after two days to refund to himself (these two cases are exactly what is enforced by the output of the Setup transaction).

-Note that this outcome is not bad for both players, no-one has lost any money.
+This outcome is not bad for either party, no-one has lost any money.
 It's not awesome either because they are effectively closing the channel when they broadcast the Setup transaction.
 Everything else being equal, they prefer to keep the channel open.

 We have just argued that no party has anything to gain from not cooperating.
 So lets see how they can cooperate to avoid having to close channel.
-The protocoll is simple:
+The protocol is simple:

-1. Receiver sends the secret to sender
+1. After getting the signed Setup transaction, Receiver sends the secret to sender
-2. Sender signs a payment transaction with the amount of the micropayment and sends it to receiver
+2. Sender signs a payment transaction that spends the amount of the micropayment to Receiver and sends it to him

-We have to check that the conditions of the Theorem are maintained at all points in this protocoll.
+We have to check that the conditions of the Theorem are maintained at all points in this protocol.

-After step 1 Receiver awaits Senders reply for one day.
-If he does not hear back he proceeds to broadcast the Setup transaction and a transaction that spends its output to himself, thereby reveiling the secret.
+After step one Receiver waits for Sender to send the payment transaction for one day.
+If he does not get it he proceeds to broadcast the Setup transaction and a transaction that spends its output to himself, thereby revealing the secret.
 In this case everything played out as in the non-cooperative case.

-Note that it might seem that Sender has an advantage at this point bc he has received the secret that proves that he payed.
-However, Sender has no power to prevent Reciver from getting the money: the branch of the Setup transaction that Sender can spend is blocked with a 2-day CHECKSEQUENCEVERIFY lock.
-If Sender broadcast the Setup transaction Receiver will notice and have 2 days to spend the output himself.
+Note that it might seem that Sender has an advantage after step one.
+After all, he has received the secret that proves that he payed.
+However, Sender cannot get a refund at this point: the branch of the Setup transaction that Sender can spend is blocked with a 2-day CHECKSEQUENCEVERIFY lock.
+If Sender broadcasts the Setup transaction Receiver will notice and have two days to spend the output himself.

-After Step two Sender does not gained any more advantages.
-Receiver now has two ways of getting the money locked up in the Setup transaction: via the the setup transaction or the payment transaction.
+After step two Sender does not gained any more advantages.
+Receiver however now has two ways of getting the micropayment: via the the setup transaction or via the payment transaction.
 However he can only use one of them because they spend the same output.
-He will prefer to use the payment transacion because that allows him to keep the channel open. **qed.**
+He will prefer to use the payment transaction because it allows him to keep the channel open. **qed.**